 Self-released in 1988, the album (which was only ever available in cassette form) can be downloaded here.

 A big thanks to Lisa Manekofsky for sending in these scans of vintage RCA catalogs featuring Monkees titles.
 The second image below is from a cassette catalog.
-For easier reading, click on each image and then click on it again.

 Though I haven't received an official email from Rhino, the ordering page for the deluxe set has changed its release date from 11/22/2011 to 11/29/2011.
 So, it appears we'll have to wait an extra week for the set.
 This is most likely due to new and improved audio sources being found by producer Andrew Sandoval for tracks from the TV special 33 1/3 Revolutions Per Monkee.
-Sandoval noted the following this weekend on his Facebook page:
+Andrew noted the following this weekend on his Facebook page:

 "I was able to access a new source for the audio of the 33 1/3 special at the last moment which was an improvement.
 However, due to time and space issues (every disc of this set is maxed out) only so much could be restored, recovered and replayed."